learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ### Key Points

 * **Your goal in regression modeling is to yield findings to support relevant recommendations.
-Those findings should include a metric describing overall model performance as well as at least two regression model coefficients.** As you explore the data and refine your stakeholder and business problem definitions, make sure you are also thinking about how a linear regression model will be appropriate.
+Those findings should include a metric describing overall model performance as well as at least two regression model coefficients.** As you explore the data and refine your stakeholder and business problem definitions, make sure you are also thinking about how a linear regression model adds value to your analysis.
 "The assignment was to use linear regression" is not an acceptable answer!
 You can also use additional statistical techniques other than linear regression, so long as you clearly explain why you are using each technique.

 * **You should demonstrate an iterative approach to modeling.** This means that you must build multiple models.
 Begin with a basic model, evaluate it, and then provide justification for and proceed to a new model.
 After you finish refining your models, you should provide 1-3 paragraphs in the notebook discussing your final model.